jlrickert/zet/docs/431/README.md

 # Uzbek Lepyoshki experiment

 This is an idea that I got from a friend from Uzbekistan.
 This is based on a traditional Uzbek yeast bun.
-My first attempt is based on a [recipe] that I found online but with a few small tweaks.
+My first attempt is based on a [recipe] that they pointed out to me that looked like it online.
+I did tweak it in a few places though due to an old jar of yeast.
 The tweaks include:

 - Swapping out some whole milk and flour with starter
 - Poppy seed instead of sesame seeds